- What challenges will your supply chain face in the year ahead?

-When you’ve defined the value proposition for each opportunity, the next step is to establish your priorities and create a strategy.
+When you’ve defined the value proposition for each opportunity, the next step is to establish your priorities and create a supply chain technology strategy.
 You might be able to do a simple cost-benefit analysis.
 For example, sometimes you can calculate a return on investment (ROI) or a net present value (NPV) for each opportunity.

 But while we all want to have a clear cut business case before investing in a project, the benefits of some investments are hard to quantify in advance.
 And this happens a lot with new technologies.
 That doesn’t mean they’re bad investments – it just means they have more risk.

-We can mitigate this investment risk in three ways:
+Generally, we can mitigate this investment risk in three ways:

 - Professional Development.
 As supply chain leaders, part of our job is to educate ourselves about the new technologies that are out there, and how other people are using them.
 Industry publications and conferences are fabulous opportunities to do this kind of reconnaissance.
-And there are tons of online courses and webinars that are cheap, or even free.
+In addition, there are tons of online courses and webinars that are cheap, or even free.
 The more we know, the easier it is to separate the signal from the noise.